 Text Books: Lumley: Principles of Sociology (2nd Ed.).
 Gillin and Blackmar: Outlines of Sociology (3rd Ed.).
 Park and Burgess: Introduction to the Science of Sociology.
-MacIver: Society: A Text Book of Sociology.
+MacIver: Society: Its Structure and Changes.
 Special reading list with assignments from works of Giddings, Cooley, Ellwood, Sumner, Ross, Bogardus, Ogburn, Lumley and others.

-2. The Modern Community.-(1939-40).
+2. The Modern Community.-(1937-38).
 Tu. and Th. at 2.30 p. m.